-$$t = \tau + \left(\frac{1 - (1 - x)^{1 - n}}{k}\right) \left(\frac{1}{1 - n}\right)$$ (Eq.
-5)
+$$t = \tau + \left(\frac{1 - (1 - x)^{1 - n}}{k}\right) \left(\frac{1}{1 - n}\right)$$ (5)

-For the powders studied, $\tau = 10$ seconds was specified.
+For the powders studied a τ = 10 s was specified.
 The predicted TTT diagrams for powders A and B are represented by the lines plotted in Figures 6 and 7, respectively.
-The lower parts of the TTT curves were computed from the DTA heating curves, while the upper parts were calculated from the DTA cooling curves; i.e., they were computed from devitrification and crystallization DTA tests, respectively.
+The lower parts of the TTT curves were computed from the DTA heating curves, while the upper parts were calculated from the DTA cooling curves, i.e., were computed from devitrification and crystallization DTA tests, respectively.
 The onset and conclusion of crystallization are indicated by the TTT curves.

-The predicted TTT diagrams for both powders are quite similar at temperatures below 600°C, but above 700°C they exhibit differences, particularly in regard to the conclusion of crystallization.
-According to the diagrams, powder B requires considerably longer times to accomplish crystallization at temperatures between 800°C and 900°C. The predicted similarities and differences in the TTT diagrams are validated by the metallographic analysis of isothermally treated disks presented in the following section.
+The predicted TTT diagrams for both powders are quite similar at temperature below 600°C, but above 700°C they exhibit differences particularly in regard to the conclusion of crystallization; according to the diagrams powder B requires considerably longer times to accomplish crystallization at temperatures between 800°C and 900°C. The predicted similarities and differences in the TTT diagrams are validated by the metallographic analysis of isothermally treated disks presented in the following section.

-Validation of the Predicted TTT Curves
+Validation of the Predicted TTT curves

-- The letters plotted in Figures 6 and 7 indicate the temperatures and times of the isothermal plateaus at which a thin region of the glass disks was subjected while seated on the hot plate; lowercase letters designate the treatments of mold powder A, and uppercase letters those for mold powder B. Corresponding lowmagnification stereoscopic images of the entire longitudinal cross-section of treated disks, together with photomicrographs taken within the isothermal region, are displayed in Figures 8 and 9.
-Agreeing with the TTT diagrams, the microstructures a, b, c, and d are very similar to those observed in the photomicrographs A, B, C and D. As expected from the TTT diagrams, the photomicrographs a, b, c, A, B and C show almost completely uniform glassy structures except for some bright spots that appear commonly in samples that are just starting to crystallize.
-These spots are minute regions, rich in iron,
+The letters plotted in Figs. 6 and 7 indicate the temperatures and times of the isothermal plateaus at which a thin region of the glass disks was subjected while seated on the hot plate; lowercase letters designate the treatments of mold powder A and uppercase letters those for mold powder B. Corresponding low magnification stereoscopic images of the entire longitudinal cross-section of treated disks together with photomicrographs taken within the isothermal region are displayed in Figures 8 and 9.
+Agreeing with the TTT diagrams the microstructures a, b, c, and d are very similar to those observed in the photomicrographs A, B, C and D. As expected from the TTT diagrams the photomicrographs a, b, c, A, B and C show almost completely uniform glassy structures except for some bright spots that appear commonly in samples that are just starting to crystallize.
+These spots are minute regions, rich in iron, that form early in the process and that possibly act as nucleation sites for cuspidine.
+Energy dispersive X-ray (EDX) microanalysis spectra of the matrix and of a spot in sample b are presented in Figs. 10(a) and 10(b), respectively; spots in samples a, c, A, B, and C showed similar spectra.
+As expected from the TTT diagrams the photomicrographs d and D show very similar and high transformation degrees.